vmware-tanzu/service-installer-for-vmware-tanzu/docs/dev/troubleshooting.md

 The Tanzu CLI provides a flag to enable verbose logging output.
 Using this command-line option can provide valuable information when you're investigating unexpected behavior or results.

 `--verbose      For log verbosity`

-## Open an Issue

-If you run into a situation where the main branch will not build cleanly, open an issue for Framework so the team can help.